casparzzz123/Bitcoin-Sandwich/README.md

 # Bitcoin-Sandwich
-Bitcoin Sandwich Is  a New Bitcoin Thet Is Proof-of-Work And It use Python!
+Bitcoin Sandwich Is a New Bitcoin That use Proof-of-Work And It use Python!

 How to Setup?